wjkhappy14/js_designpatterns/README.md

-# javascript design patterns cheat sheet
+# javascript design patterns cheat sheet using jquery for some examples.
 Simple examples to help you understand Design Patterns in Javascript

 __Available__